yagarea/lyricall/impressum/en.md

 {% include language-toggle.html lang="en" cz_link="/impressum/cz/" %}

 ## Non-commercial usage
-All authors who published on lyricall platform gives their permission for uncomeretial usage of their work in these terms:
+All authors who published on Lyricall platform gives their permission for non-commercial usage of their work in these terms:

 - They will be mention of the author